tylermcginnis/re-base/README.md

   3. ID (String - optional) the id for the document.
 If omitted, the Firestore will generate an id for you.

 ##### Return Value
-  A Promise thats resolve when the write is complete or rejects with any error such as a permissions error.
+  A Promise that resolves when the write is complete or rejects with any error such as a permissions error.

 ##### Example